-The stock market hates uncertainty, and there is plenty of uncertainty with respect to the tensions over the latest round of North Korean missile tests.
+The stock market hates uncertainty, and there is plenty of uncertainty with respect to the conflict between Russia and Ukraine.

-This post, originally published 13 September 2013, focused on the violence in the Middle East, specifically Syria, and the potential that the United States could enter the conflict and what that might mean for the markets.
-Given the recent actions by North Korea, we are responding to requests from Enterprising Investor readers to provide an update.
+This post, originally published 13 September 2013, focused on violence in the Middle East, specifically Syria, and the potential that the United States could enter the conflict and what that might mean for the markets.
+Given the recent turmoil in Eastern Europe and the developing international crisis, we are responding to requests from Enterprising Investor readers to provide an update.

-So how have historical capital markets performed during times of war?
+Let’s examine how capital markets have performed during times of war.

 We looked at returns and volatility leading up to and during World War II, the Korean War, the Vietnam War, and the Gulf War.
 We opted to exclude the Iraq War from this group, as the Iraq War included a major economic boom, and subsequent bust, that had very little do with the nation’s involvement in a war.